 Next to the COUNT and the SUM function explained above, you can average numbers in a range of cells with the AVERAGEIF and AVERAGEIFS formulas.

-With these also you can add one or multiple criteria to make sure you only select a certain subset of cells in your range that meet your criteria.
+these also you can add one or multiple criteria to make sure you only

 You now know how to use some of the most used and most powerful formulas in Excel.